Can you combine a Masai Mara and Serengeti safari? Yes, but it’s tricky

 Instead, you have to drive around the parks to cross the border.
 The most common border crossings are Namanga or Isibania, with Isibania being the faster route if you're heading straight from the Mara to the Serengeti.
 However, it will still take you about two full driving days to travel between the two parks.

 Another challenge, besides the long drive, is that Tanzanian-plated safari cars are currently banned in Kenyan parks like the Masai Mara.
 That means, if you're travelling in a 4x4 from Tanzania, you won't be allowed to enter Kenya’s national parks.
+The same applies the other way around: entering the Tanzanian parks with our Kenyan-registered tourism vehicle is also not possible.
 This is due to ongoing trade disputes between the two countries.

 How to combine the Masai Mara and Serengeti in your itinerary